Our Temecula Estate Vineyards

 That the Robert Renzoni Estate vineyards were not been planted throughout the early growth in Temecula Valley’s vineyard development is essential.
 While some vineyards were overtaken with Pearce’s disease in the early to mid-1990s and subsequently plagued by an assault of aggressive mechanical and chemical remedies, the Robert Renzoni Winery’s vineyards remained untainted.
 When Robert began to develop the vineyard in 2006, the soils were alive, healthy and free from any disease.

 Starting with uncultivated land allowed the Robert Renzoni Winery to custom design the vineyard’s arrangements.
 In each specific soil type and microclimate we applied exacting aspects of vineyard innovation such as terrace selection, soil preparation, density of planting, trellis systems and selection of appropriate rootstock and clones.

 The most significant lesson we learned while cultivating our vineyards is the need to keep the soil alive with an assortment of plant life.
 The Robert Renzoni Estate manages pests with organic materials, cover crops and other innovative and environmentally-friendly practices, and only when required.
 From its very inception, the Robert Renzoni Winery’s vineyards have been maintained with a strict criterion of care for the plants, soil and the environment.

 We believe one of the influential features that makes our Temecula winery and vineyard special is that the vines we raised are the original vines planted in our soil.

 Planted in 1998, Cabernet Sauvignon was the first plantings we put into our twelve acre Estate.
-In 2007, we expanded to an additional three acres of Brunello Sangiovese, and three acres of Pinot Grigio.
+In 2007, we expanded to an additional four acres of Brunello Sangiovese, and three acres of Pinot Grigio.
 The soil is decomposed granite and sandy loam.